mjolnirjs/stated-bean/README.md

 #### `@StatedBean(name?: string | symbol): ClassDecorator`

 Indicates that an annotated class is a `StatedBean`.
 The `name` may indicate a suggestion for the bean name.
-Its default value is `Class.name`
+Its default value is `Class.name`.
-MethodDecorator

 #### `@Stated(): PropertyDecorator`

 Indicates that an annotated property is `Stated`.
-Its reassignment will be observed and will be notified to update with components of `useStatedBean(Model)`.
+Its reassignment will be observed and notified to the container.

 #### `@PostProvided(): MethodDecorator`